Genivia/RE-flex/README.md

 - Aug 19, 2020: 2.1.4 changed `IN_HEADER` to `yyIN_HEADER` when `--flex` is used with `--header-file`; added `reflex::Input::Handler` event handler for custom handling of `FILE*` errors and non-blocking `FILE*` streams.
 - Sep 20, 2020: 2.1.5 added matcher method `lineno(n)` to set or change the line number to `n`; added `yyset_lineno(n,s)` to `flexlexer.h`; updated Mini C compiler example.
 - Oct 12, 2020: 3.0.0 fixed a regression bug since v2.x; redesigned internals to increase IO efficiency and regex pattern search speed.
+- Oct 24, 2020: 3.0.1 improved handling of UTF-16/32 file encodings on Windows to prevent ^Z eof when files are opened in text mode.

 [logo-url]: https://www.genivia.com/images/reflex-logo.png
 [reflex-url]: https://www.genivia.com/reflex.html